 Affordable Rental Acquisition and Preservation Program (ARAPP)

-On November 1, 2016, the Department of Housing release a NOFA for a new Affordable Rental Acquisition and Preservation Program (ARAPP), which is a special sub-fund within the County's Affordable Housing Fund.
+In November 2016, the Department of Housing released a NOFA for a new Affordable Rental Acquisition and Preservation Program (ARAPP), which is a special sub-fund within the County's Affordable Housing Fund.
 This program is an outgrowth of the Housing Department's acquisition and preservation pilot demonstration program.
-The County Board of Supervisors authorized $10 million in Measure "A" funding to launch ARAPP.
-Applications for this NOFA, accessible on the Department of Housing's website, will be reviewed on a rolling, "over-the-counter" basis until all ARAPP funds have been committed.
+The County Board of Supervisors authorized $10 million in Measure K funding to launch ARAPP.
+Applications for this NOFA, accessible on the Department of Housing's website, are reviewed on a rolling, "over-the-counter" basis until all ARAPP funds have been committed.
 The goal of ARAPP is to acquire and preserve the affordability of existing multi-family buildings within the County that are rented at below-market rates and not currently subject to rent restrictions.
 There is currently zero funding available under the ARAPP program as of March 30, 2019.